TrellixVulnTeam/luigi_3P9D/README.md

 # How to use

-There are two ways: the first allows to run Luigi code esily using Node.js, but will not give you the ability to produce redistribuable exectauble files.
+There are two ways: the first uses NPM and allows to run Luigi code esily using Node.js, but will not give you the ability to produce redistribuable executable files.

+The second one builds a modified Node.js binary.

-## Node path (easier)
+## With NPM (easier)

 This will allow to test Luigi quickly, and allows for faster development.
 But you won't be able to export build self-contained retributable binaries of your games.